Iona Preparatory School: Academics

-It houses the academic and administrative building (including the office of the Lower School principal) with its library in addition to a residence of Christian Brothers.
-It maintains several athletic facilities, including a football field, a regulation-size and a junior baseball field, a general-purpose soccer field, an indoor gymnasium, and outdoor basketball courts.
-It also has a play area with swing sets and recreational facilities for younger students.

 Service

-The community service program at Iona Prep stems from philosophical principles guided by Catholic doctrine regarding social issues.
-All Iona Preparatory students perform volunteer service.
-Iona Prep stipulates that freshmen, sophomores, juniors, and seniors complete a minimum amount of service for their community, with expectations increasing incrementally according to student year.

 In addition to a number of service programs in local communities, Iona Prep has several areas of interest throughout the United States and in foreign countries.
 One of the largest programs is the annual service trip to Lima, Peru in which students and faculty work to better the lives of disadvantaged denizens.
 Iona Prep also has missions in New Orleans, Washington, DC, Florida, New York City, the Dominican Republic, and at the US-Mexico border in Texas.

 Extracurricular activities

-There are numerous extracurricular and co-curricular activities in which students may partake.
-Among these are clubs for movies, video games, and photography.
-There are several heritage societies along with acting and film clubs.
-There are also genre-specific music ensembles in which students can perform.

 Speech and debate

 Iona Prep is known for its speech and debate (forensics) team.
-In 1999, Iona Prep was the National Forensics League Champion, and had multiple national champions in multiple events.
+In 1999, Iona Prep was the National Forensics League Champion and had multiple national champions in multiple events.
 The team has experienced continual success, being periodically ranked as first in New York State and among top schools in the United States in the National Speech and Debate Association and National Catholic Forensic League.
 It has produced many national finalists, particularly from 2011 to 2015.
-Iona is especially strong in extemporaneous speaking, congressional debate, and original oratory.

-Clubs and groups

 Athletics

 Iona Prep has an array of varsity and junior varsity athletic teams along with intramural teams.
 A member of the Catholic High School Athletic Association, the Iona Prep Gaels compete against schools from surrounding Westchester, New York City, Long Island, and Connecticut as well as against schools across New York State and the country in iterations of elimination rounds and championships.

 The many sports facilities are shared by various teams.
 The main artificial turf field is used for competition by several of the school's teams including football and lacrosse.
-It is enclosed by a 400-meter track equipped with steeplechase and long jump areas as well as an electronic scoreboard and two-story press box.
+It is enclosed by a 400-meter track equipped with steeplechase and long jump areas as well as an electronic scoreboard and a two-story press box.
 The rear of the school contains an updated baseball field, tennis courts, and areas for field sports.
 A fitness and weights room was recently renovated for use by athletes.